Intelligence Dashboard

 Dataset

 Analyzed 10,834 public Reddit posts that discuss or mention identity verification, collected from January 2025 onwards.
+Each relevant post was classified alongside its top community responses to capture discussion context beyond the original post.

 Top Communities